WillemSleegers/tidystats-Word-add-in/README.md

 The tidystats Word add-in is an add-in for Microsoft Word to insert statistics from a file created with the [tidystats](https://github.com/WillemSleegers/tidystats) R package.

 **Please note that the add-in is currently in development**.
 This means that the information about how to install the add-in is incorrect.
-If you want to install the add-in, please see the For Developers section below.
+If you want to install the add-in, please see the Testing section below.

 ## Requirements